Lendink

 Lendink was an e-book sharing website which allows users to connect with other users who are willing to lend a copy of a certain book, utilizing the lending functionality provided by the Amazon Kindle and Barnes & Noble Nook platforms.

 Lendink became notable for an incident in August 2012 where it was assumed to be an illegal file-sharing website, despite its legitimacy, leading to its temporary shutdown after the site's owner and host received hundreds of cease and desist and takedown notices.

-As of June 2013, the website stopping its hosting services from GoDaddy so ceased functioning.
+As of June 2013, the website stopped its hosting services from GoDaddy and ceased functioning.

 History

 In 2011 Amazon allowed authors to publish their books through Kindle Direct Publishing.
 It gave authors the ability to sell their books directly to consumers via the Kindle Store.
 An author had two royalty levels to choose from.
 If they published their book at the 70% royalty level, the book would be lendable.
 If it was published at the 35% royalty rate, an author could opt in or opt out of the feature.
 Lending through both providers lasted for 14 days.
 A book could only be lent out once.

 Lendink debuted in 2011 as a virtual book club.
 It allowed owners of ebooks to offer their copies up to be loaned.
 If a person wanted to borrow a book, they would send an email through the website to the person offering a book to be borrowed.
 The transaction would happen via the Amazon or Barnes & Noble software.
 The site did not host the books and operated off of no income.
 It was only a facilitator of activities that were authorized by the author or publisher.
 If a book was not authorized to be lent by the publisher, the option would be grayed out on the site.